cmordzinski/evm-tools/README.md

 ## js
 javascript tools
-- this js code is pretty heinous, I hate js dont judge
+- this js code is pretty heinous in places, dont judge